 The new found data from the Goalnomics report was so fascinating that we had to spread the news.
-See what Brian Blickenstaff at Vice Sports had to say about the data from Ticketbis.
+See what Brian Blickenstaff at Vice Sports had to say about the data from our clients at Ticketbis.

 Developing a productive relationship with the media is tough.
 I have witnessed both publicists and founders go into a complete meltdown over their efforts.
 In recent years, it has become more difficult to receive media placements thanks to shrinking newsrooms and overwhelmed journalists.
 However, when done correctly, a media placement can be more effective than any advertising, social media and marketing efforts combined.